-- "Some epidemiological studies have reported associations between RF EMF and sperm quality or male infertility, but these studies suffer from limitations in study design or exposure assessment." - "The few epidemiological studies performed about maternal mobile phone use during pregnancy have not shown any substantiated evidence" - "Most studies indicate that there are no effects on endpoints regulated by the autonomic nervous system." - "It has been reported that exposure to pulsed RF EMF increased neuronal death in rats, which could potentially contribute to an increased risk of neurodegenerative disease.
-However, other studies have failed to confirm these results."
+- "No reports of adverse effects of RF EMF exposures on symptoms and wellbeing have been substantiated," - "No consistent evidence of effects (hormones) has been observed" - "No effects of RF EMF on the induction or development of cancer have been substantiated." - "Some studies have reported effects on male fertility ...but these studies have had methodological limitations." - "Some epidemiological studies have reported associations between RF EMF and sperm quality or male infertility, but these studies suffer from limitations in study design or exposure assessment." - "The few epidemiological studies performed about maternal mobile phone use during pregnancy have not shown any substantiated evidence." - "Most studies indicate that there are no effects on endpoints regulated by the autonomic nervous system." - "It has been reported that exposure to pulsed RF EMF increased neuronal death in rats, which could potentially contribute to an increased risk of neurodegenerative disease.
+How-ever, other studies have failed to confirm these results."